Public speaking tips:

 These exercises should be done for 15 minutes in the morning daily.
 If not daily try to set aside a time each week at least to practice your craft.
 Rest and you rust.
 Refine your talent through practice.

-Read the Bible or read some poetry.
-While reading record yourself on audio or on a video recorder.
-Watch and listen to the recording after your done.
+Watch and listen to the recording after your are done.
 When you do these below exercises, with time, you will watch yourself grow.
-It can be spontaneous or written down.

-AN easy way to do this is by going on Facebook or YouTube and recording the speech.
+An easy way to do this is by going on Facebook or YouTube and recording the speech.
 You can delete it afterward or have the recording made private.
 This is optional: but the best way to grow in speech delivery (in the internal rewiring of the mind) is to do it publicly.

 1. Read a passage first with the focus on speaking with passion/feeling.
 The more you do this, the more such tones will be reflected in your speech.